The Strange Politics of Street Renaming

-Historians Benardo and Weiss write in their book Brooklyn by Name: How the Neighborhoods, Streets, Parks, Bridges and More Got Their Names that, "Street names function as a barometer of social values at a given time, and as such have historical significance that goes beyond a name."
+In their book Brooklyn by Name: How the Neighborhoods, Streets, Parks, Bridges and More Got Their Names, Leonard Benardo and Jennifer Weiss write that, "Street names function as a barometer of social values at a given time, and as such have historical significance that goes beyond a name."